survivejs/webpack-book/manuscript/02_compared.md

 ![JSPM](images/jspm.png)

 Using JSPM is quite different than previous tools.
 It comes with a little command line tool of its own that is used to install new packages to the project, create a production bundle, and so on.
 It supports [SystemJS plugins](https://github.com/systemjs/systemjs#plugins) that allow you to load various formats to your project.

+## Other Options

+You can find more alternatives as listed below:

+* [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
+* [Rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
+A feature known as *tree shaking* is one of its attractions.
+It allows you to drop unused code based on usage.
+Tree shaking is supported by webpack 2 up to a point.
+You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
+* [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
+* [FuseBox](https://github.com/fuse-box/fuse-box) is a bundler focusing on speed.
+It uses a zero-configuration approach and aims to be usable out of the box.
+* [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.

 ## Webpack